mxcezl/JWT-SecLabs/README.md

 Our labs, each focusing on a specific JWT-related vulnerability, are as follows:

 1. **Secrets Under the Rug: Exploiting Weak HMAC Secrets** 🤫: This lab teaches you about HMAC weaknesses and how low-complexity secrets can lead to vulnerabilities.
+[Get started here](https://github.com/mxcezl/JWT-SecLabs/tree/main/1-secrets-under-the-rug).

 2. **Voiding the Rules: None Algorithm Exploitation (CVE-2015-9235)** 🚫: In this lab, you'll practice exploiting the none algorithm vulnerability, which can lead to token verification bypass.